Altair ALSM/CTASLM Baseplate

 Figure 3: Conceptual setup of the ASLM-based Zemax simulations.

-We optimized our system similar in method to how we optimized our first system (link to page), where the general process is placing in each component individually into the simulation and optimizing for either collimation or focusing in a particular direction before adding in the subsequent element.
+We optimized our system similar in method to how we optimized our first system, where the general process is placing in each component individually into the simulation and optimizing for either collimation or focusing in a particular direction before adding in the subsequent element.
 In this first optimization process, the offset of the RFO was set to be 0, such that the reverse path reflection point was the exact focus position of the RFO.
 After this optimization process, the resulting full-width half-maximums (FWHMs) of our light sheet widths were found to be:

 Wavelength